worlddemocrats/academy/README.md

 # World Academy of Politics

-Welcome to the World Academy of Politics, an initiative dedicated to providing free, top-quality online education for future leaders.
-We offer guides with courses among the very best in the world, empowering people to learn the curriculum of an undergraduate degree at their own pace and in a setting that best suits their needs.
+Welcome to the World Academy of Politics, an initiative dedicated to offering free, world-class online education for future leaders.
+We provide guides with courses among the very best in the world, empowering individuals to learn the curriculum of an undergraduate degree at their own pace, in an environment that suits them best.

 ## Curricula

-Our initial educational offerings cover the following foundational areas:
+Initially, our educational offerings cover the following foundational disciplines:

 - International Relations
 - Law